ZENLabCode/CalciumImaging/Yan Y. 2025 Temporal drift/Yan Y. 2025_Dataset Demo/ReadMe.txt

    - `CalciumImaging_GUI.mlapp`
    or directly open `CalciumImaging_GUI.mlapp` from the `Calcium Imaging Events Based Analysis - Lite 1.14.7` folder
-3. This step take only few seconds.
+3. This step takes only a few seconds.
 ---

 ## 3. Demo